Aplicación Alphanovel

 Jessica had a son and a daughter with Dylan.
 Her first son, Caleb, was a five-year-old boy, while her second child, Nina, was a two-year-old girl, and they were fast asleep in their separate bedrooms.

-For two nights, after Dylan left for work on Monday morning, Jessica had not seen her husband return home.
-She had noticed that his mood had changed before he left the house on Monday morning.
+For two nights, after Dylan left for work on Monday morning, Jessica hadn't seen her husband return home.
+She had noticed that his mood had changed before he left the house that Monday morning.

-Jessica stood in the living room and placed a call to Dylan to know where he was, but the network provider told her, “Sorry, the mobile number you are trying to reach is unavailable at the moment.
-Please try again later.”
+Jessica stood in the living room and placed a call to Dylan to know where he was, but the network provider told her, "Sorry, the mobile number you're trying to call is unavailable at the moment.
+Please try again later."

-“Oh!
-Where could Dylan be?”
-Jessica cursed.
-She had called Dylan’s phone line several times, and she really needed to see her husband.
+"Oh!
+Where could Dylan be?"
+Jessica cursed, as she had called Dylan's phone line repeatedly and she really needed to see her husband.

 She had lied to their two kids that their father went to work on Monday morning.
-Yet, Dylan had not returned home at all, and she could not continue to keep up with her lies.
+Yet, Dylan didn't return home at all, and she couldn't continue to keep up with her lies.

 "Hmm," Dylan frowned.

-He looked at the divorce papers in his hands that his longtime lover, Rosie Andrew, had given him to give to Jessica at home and to divorce her straight away.
+He looked at the divorce papers in his hands that his long-time lover, Rosie Andrew, had given him to give to Jessica at home and to divorce her immediately.

-Dylan walked up to Jessica without responding to her greeting.
-He stopped in front of her, shook the divorce papers into her hands, and told her, “I cannot continue to pretend with you anymore, Jessica.
-Read through these divorce papers and sign them.
-Pack your things tomorrow and return to your father’s house.
-You can leave with our kids if you want to, or you can leave them behind and leave alone, but make sure you pack your things tomorrow and leave!
-I will give you some shares of my company revenue, and pay you off later, but this marriage is over between us.”
+Dylan walked up to meet Jessica without responding to her greeting.
+He stopped in front of her, shook the divorce papers into her hands, and told her, "I cannot continue to pretend with you anymore, Jessica.
+Read through these divorce, sign them, pack your things tomorrow, and return to your father's house.
+You can leave with our kids if you want to, or you can leave them behind and go alone, but make sure you pack your things tomorrow and leave!
+I will give you some shares of my company's revenue and pay you off later, but this marriage is over between us.
+So leave."

 "What!"
 Jessica was taken aback by her husband's statement.
 She looked at the divorce papers in her hands.

-Instead of Dylan explaining to her where he had been for three days and two nights—since she had not seen him until now—he shoved divorce papers into her hands and ordered her to sign them.
+Instead of Dylan explaining to her where he had been for the three days and two nights that she hadn't seen him—as he was just returning home now—he shoved divorce papers into her hands and ordered her to sign them.

 Jessica snapped out of her trance and quickly called Dylan back.
-She asked him, “Wait, Dylan, what is the meaning of this?
-You just got home now, and instead of explaining to me where you went, you are speaking to me about divorce?
+She asked him, "Wait, Dylan.
+What's the meaning of this?
+You just got home now, and instead of explaining to me where you've been, you're speaking to me about divorce?
 What has come over you, Dylan?
-What did I do wrong to you?”
+What did I do wrong to you?"

 Jessica looked teary, and Dylan paused and turned back to face her.
 He asked her, "Have you taken a good look at yourself lately in the mirror, Jessica?"

-Jessica was puzzled by her husband’s question and stared at herself from head to toe to understand what he meant.
+Jessica was puzzled by her husband's question and stared at herself from head to toe to know what he meant.

-“Are you the same woman that I married five years ago?
+"Are you the same woman I married five years ago?
 Take a good look at yourself, Jessica.
 You have turned fat overnight, and I cannot continue with you anymore!
-I cannot carry you and make love to you the way I want to.
-You have outgrown me, and that’s just the truth!
+I cannot carry you and make love to you the way I want, as you have outgrown me, and that's just the truth!
 This marriage is not working anymore.
-So, sign the divorce papers and leave!”
-Dylan spat in a cold voice and turned to walk away toward the living room stairs.
+So, sign the divorce papers and leave!"
+Dylan spat in a cold voice and turned to walk away towards the living room stairs.

-Jessica replied, “No, Dylan!
+Jessica replied, "No, Dylan!
 We cannot divorce.
-I love you, and I am already working on myself.”
+I love you, and I'm already working on myself."

 Dylan insisted that Jessica must cook his food and spend time with their kids, and Jessica happily did all that if it would make their marriage work and please Dylan.
 Yet, Dylan was filing for divorce now.

-Dylan paused and replied, “Just sign the divorce papers and leave, Jessica!
-I am not the first man to divorce his wife, and I will not be the last man either.”
+Dylan paused and replied, "Just sign the divorce papers and leave, Jessica!
+I'm not the first man to divorce his wife, and I won't be the last man either."

-Jessica tearfully asked, “What did I do wrong to you, Dylan?
-Why do you want to scatter our marriage?”
+Jessica tearfully asked, "What did I do wrong to you, Dylan?
+Why do you want to break up our marriage?"

-Dylan turned and replied, “You have turned ugly, Jessica, and you are not the same woman that I married before, so leave!”
+Dylan turned and replied, "You've turned ugly, Jessica, and you're not the same woman I married before.
+So leave!"

-“What!”
-Jessica was shocked at Dylan’s statement.
-She looked at her husband’s face in disbelief as he smelled of alcohol, and she could see the red lipstick color on his lips.
+"What!"
+Jessica was shocked at Dylan's statement to her, and she looked at her husband's face in disbelief.
+He smelled of alcohol, and she could see the red lipstick colour on his lips.

-Jessica did not want to believe that Dylan was already cheating on her.
-She asked him, “What did you just say, Dylan?
-That I am ugly now?
-Really?”
+Jessica didn't want to believe that Dylan was already cheating on her.
+She asked him, "What did you just say, Dylan?
+That I'm ugly now?
+Really?"

-“Yes, Jessica!
+"Yes, Jessica!
 Or am I lying to you?
 Was this how I married you before?
-Agreed, you are a billionaire’s daughter, and your father helped me in the past to establish myself.
+Agreed, you're a billionaire's daughter, and your father helped me in the past to establish myself.
 So what?
-I cannot continue to pretend with you anymore.
-You have turned fat and are not the kind of wife that I want to have at home again or come back home to meet either, so leave!”
-Dylan spat in a cold tone, and Jessica’s heart broke to pieces at his final statement to her.
+I cannot continue to pretend with you anymore, as you have turned fat and are not the kind of wife I want to have at home again or come back home to meet.
+So leave!"
+Dylan spat in a cold tone, and Jessica heart broke into pieces at his final statement to her.

 Tears freely streamed down from her eyes and wet the divorce papers in her hands.

-She sobbed, “No, Dylan… I cannot accept this divorce.
-I think you are getting it all wrong.
-It is not my fault that I am fat now.
-Some women usually turn fat after their children’s birth, and it is not a disease…”
+She sobbed, "No, Dylan...
+I cannot accept this divorce.
+I think you're getting it all wrong.
+It's not my fault that I'm fat now.
+Some women usually turn fat after their children's birth, and it's not a disease..."

 Dylan climbed the living room stairs and paused as he stared back at Jessica.
-He saw that she indeed looked so innocent in her long white nightgown, and she had not been really fat before when he initially married her.
+He saw that she indeed looked so innocent in her long white nightgown, and she wasn't really fat before when he initially married her.

-He replied, “I cannot continue to pretend with you anymore, Jessica.
+He replied, "I cannot continue to pretend with you anymore, Jessica.
 So, take your time, read through the divorce papers, and sign them.
-I acknowledge all your efforts in making our marriage work and all your family’s efforts in supporting us too, in the past and present, but this marriage is not working anymore.
-I cannot continue to sleep outside of my matrimonial home or pay for a hotel room when I have a luxurious duplex mansion here as my home.
-So, sign the divorce papers and leave!”
+I acknowledge all your efforts in making our marriage work and all your family's efforts in supporting us, too, in the past and present, but this marriage isn't working anymore.
+I cannot continue to sleep outside of my matrimonial home or pay for a hotel room when I have a luxurious duplex here as my home.
+So, sign the divorce papers and leave!"

-Jessica screamed out, “No, Dylan!!!
+Jessica screamed, "No, Dylan!!!
 This cannot be happening to us.
 We can never divorce!
-Never!”
+Never!"

 Tears freely rolled down from her eyes and heavily wet the divorce papers in her hands.
-She said, “You cannot divorce me now, Dylan!
-I was not like this before, and I cannot turn thin overnight just to please you and satisfy you the way you want…”
+She said, "You cannot divorce me now, Dylan!
+I wasn't like this before, and I cannot turn thin overnight just to please you and make love to you the way you want."

-Jessica fell backward onto one of the living room black couches behind her—they had seven black couches in their living room—and she remembered the first day that she had met Dylan.
+Jessica fell backward onto one of the living room's black couches behind her—they had seven black couches in their living room—and she remembered the first day she had met Dylan.

 Dylan was a handsome black man, very trustworthy, friendly, and the kind of man that every other lady out there would pray to have.

-In the initial stages of their relationship, Dylan was sweet, romantic to her, and he never got tired in bed with her.
-He made her want him, and she could not withstand his sèxual prowess either.
+In the initial stages of their relationship, Dylan was sweet and romantic to her, and he never got tired in bed with her.
+He made her want him, and she couldn't withstand his sexual prowess either.

-If anyone had told her then that Dylan would one day break up with her or divorce her now, Jessica would have cursed the person as a hater.
-She had dated Dylan for two years before they got married.
+If anyone had told her then that Dylan would one day break up with her or divorce her now, Jessica would have cursed the person as a hater, because she dated Dylan for two years before they got married.

 But now, Dylan wanted to divorce her and end their five years of marriage after all she had done for him.

-“No, Dylan!
+"No, Dylan!
 I cannot take this.
-That means you are already cheating on me out there with another woman.
-Come back here, Dylan.
-You need to explain to me what happened to the Dylan that I met before and married.
+That means you are already cheating on me out there with someone else.
+Come back here.
+You need to explain to me what happened to the Dylan I met before and married.
 You cannot divorce me now.
 No!!
-After five years of our marriage.
-Never!
-I cannot take this!
+Not after five years of our marriage.!
+I cannot take this!"

-“How can you just be returning home today after spending two days outside of our matrimonial home, and you are telling me that I am fat and ugly now and not the kind of wife that you want to come back home to meet again?
+"How can you just be returning home this night after spending two days outside of our matrimonial home, and you are telling me that I'm fat and ugly now and not the kind of wife you want to come back home to?
 No, Dylan!!
-I cannot accept this divorce.
-Dylan!”
+I cannot accept this divorce."
 Jessica stood up from the living room couch and rushed back upstairs to their bedroom to meet her husband.

 2| The Avoidance